-At our house we’ve been dealing with an interesting problem for the past couple of days.
-Well, interesting is one word for it.
-Annoying would be another.
-Maddening would perhaps be best.
+At our house, we’ve been dealing with an interesting problem for the past couple of days.
+Well, “interesting” is one word for it.
+“Annoying” would be another.
+“Maddening” would perhaps be best.
 A certain bird has been pecking away at two of our bedroom windows.
 This morning it woke me and Tonya up at first light.
-Our son Royce has the bedroom right next to ours, and the first thing he said when he got up was, “Something was trying to get in my window!”
+Our son, Royce, has the bedroom right next to ours, and the first thing he said when he got up was, “Something was trying to get in my window!”

-So after Tonya and the boys headed off to school, I turned my full attention to what had now officially become “a bird problem.”
+So, after Tonya and the boys headed off to school, I turned my full attention to what had now officially become “a bird problem.”
 (Think Bill Murray going up against that gopher in the movie Caddyshack.)
 My first attempt involved me walking outside and seeing if there was any way that I could catch the thing.
 You know, maybe I could throw an old sheet over it, get it on the ground, keep it loosely trapped in that sheet, drive it a few hundred miles away, and then release it so that it could torment some other family in that area.
 But the bird was having none of it.
 I barely got within ten yards of it before it flew off to safety.
-Of course, as soon as I got back in the house it returned to the window and started up again.
+Of course, as soon as I got back in the house, it returned to the window and started up again.
 So much for plan #1.

 Okay, so how do you stop a bird from attacking its reflection?
 The popular answer was to get some pictures of a cat and tape those pictures on the outside of the windows the bird visits.
-So I printed out some pictures of cats and taped those pictures to the windows.
+So, I printed out some pictures of cats and taped those pictures to the windows.
 As I was doing that, I kept thinking what a wonderful environmentalist I was.
 I mean, you have to be a true animal lover to go to such extremes not to harm a bird, even if it does require scaring the thing to death by way of a cat picture.
 But, alas, my little friend paid absolutely no attention to those cat pictures.
 It just parked itself on the ledge right beside one and started hammering away again at my window.
 So much for plan #3.
-Evidently I should have gone to a taxidermist and rented a stuffed mountain lion.
+Evidently, I should have gone to a taxidermist and rented a stuffed mountain lion.

-At this point I transitioned from being Bill Murray in Caddyshack to being Chevy Chase in Christmas Vacation.
+At this point, I transitioned from being Bill Murray in Caddyshack to being Chevy Chase in Christmas Vacation.
 I went down into the basement, gathered up a bunch of box lids, found our step-ladder, and headed outside to basically “board up” the windows.
 It wasn’t until I was literally up on the step-ladder that I figured out that I had miscalculated the number of lids I would need to do the job.
 So, to make the best of a bad situation, I decided to cover just the bottom halves of my window and Royce’s window.
 Since the bird had been fixating only on those bottom halves, I thought that might do the trick.

-So now it was time to bring out the heavy artillery, the one thing that no home project can be completed without: duct tape.
+Now it was time to bring out the heavy artillery, the one thing that no home project can be completed without: duct tape.
 I grabbed a roll, went back up the step-ladder, and taped the troublesome box lids to the side of the house.
 And that, at least for now, seems to have driven the final nail in the coffin of the epic struggle between me and the bird.
-Of course, the side of our house now looks like a bunch of lunatics live here, but at least we are lunatics who can sleep in on Saturday morning.
+Yes, the side of our house now looks like a bunch of lunatics live here, but at least we are lunatics who can sleep in on Saturday morning.
 How long will those box lids have to remain in our windows?
 I have no idea.
 It will probably involve the life span of that bird.

 Okay, so now I come to the spiritual application of all this.
 Are you ready?
 It is two-fold and it goes like this: Like that bird, some people devote their entire lives to attacking themselves, and such people make life very, very hard not just for themselves but for others.
 Now, could it be that you can find yourself somewhere in that two-fold application?
 Maybe you are the bird who is constantly hurting yourself with your foolish behavior.
-Or maybe you are me, the person who is having to deal with the fallout of someone who makes a habit of harming himself or herself.
+Or, maybe you are me, the person who is having to deal with the fallout of someone who makes a habit of harming himself or herself.
 Whichever role you might be playing, believe me when I say that it is not a pleasant one.
 And here’s one other thought on the subject: God doesn’t intend for any of us to live life through boarded up windows.